-A timed verbal reasoning test
+A timed inductive test (abstarct reasoning test)

 A timed numerical reasoning test